essoduke/jQuery-tinyMap/README.md

 jQuery-tinyMap
 ==============

-It is a simple plugin of jQuery for helping you to create the Google Maps on the page.
+This is a simple plugin of jQuery for helping you to create the simple or complex Google Maps on the page.

+Supported layers: Marker, Polyline, Polygon, Circle, Direction and KML.

 How to use?